Christopher is a gamer with a fierce passion for, well, gaming! He is currently in the DeVry Video Game Design and Simulation Program.

-Gumi and Sega's Chain Chronicle is the newest popular Japanese hit RPG App to reach American shores and it is quickly picking up speed!
+Gumi and Sega's Chain Chronicle is a popular Japanese RPG.
 It combines the character and hero building genres with card collecting and RPG line defense style of games.
 With the new "Global" server, getting the chance to be one of the first players is an immense advantage that shouldn't be passed up.

 The best way to defeat these guys is to send a unit to them and when you see the explosion animation get triggered, quickly pull your unity away to safety.
 Currently, a unit affected by slow leaves you with a very little margin for errors and a fast unit (Hasted, or have Mov Speed+ ability) can sometimes enter the trigger radius and exit before the start-up animation completes, thus causing the enemy to continue walking.